galopago/CJMCU-25504-MODULE/README.md

 ## The module in question

 The only visible marking on the PCB is CJMCU-25504, there are no references to the manufacturer.
-Silkscreens are unreadable
+Silkscreens are unreadable.

 ![MODULE](/assets/img/CJMCU-25504-MODULE.png)

 ## Resistor map

-The following image presents visually each resistor with both labels: IC manufacturer and module manufacturer
+The following image presents visually each resistor with both labels: IC manufacturer and module manufacturer.

 ![MODULE](/assets/img/CJMCU-25504-RESISTORS.svg)

 ## Pinout

-The following image presents visually each header pin with IC manufacturer label
+The following image presents visually each header pin with a label exactly as in the IC manufacturer datasheet.

 ![MODULE](/assets/img/CJMCU-25504-PINOUT.svg)